What is communication model?

-Berlo’s model explains communication in four steps: This model provides a thorough account of the key elements in every one of the steps that will affect the manner in which the message is communicated.
+Berlo’s model of communication explains communication in four steps: This model provides a thorough account of the key elements in every one of the steps that will affect the manner in which the message is communicated.

 - Source: The elements included in the source are the sender’s communication skills, attitude, and culture.

 - Message: The elements included in the message are the content, structure, and code of the message.